dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 This command should print `Database successfully provisioned!` To view your provisioned instance, run `npx dbos-cloud db list`.
 For more information, see the [database management guide](../cloud-tutorials/database-management.md).

 :::info
-This instance can host multiple independent databases for different applications.
-By default, the "Hello" app uses a database named `hello`.
-This is configurable in [`dbos-config.yaml`](../api-reference/configuration.md)
+This instance can host multiple logical databases for different apps.
+By default, every logical database has the same name as its app.
+This is configured in [`dbos-config.yaml`](../api-reference/configuration.md)
 :::

 ### 5. Deploy!